 United States Military Academy is among your top options if you're planning on studying Political Science & Government.
 Students who graduate from the Political Science program make an average of $56,751 in their early career salary and $112,085 in their mid-career salary.
 Students who enjoy a more slow-paced life will appreciate United States Military Academy's location in the small town of West Point, New York.

 Stanford University is among your best bets if you're planning on studying Political Science & Government.
 Students from the Political Science & Government major at Stanford University get 48.0% above the average college graduate with the same degree.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 It's difficult to beat Santa Clara University if you want to study Political Science & Government.
-Graduates from the Political Science & Government major at Santa Clara University get 45.5% more than the standard college graduate in this field.
+Students who graduate from this program report average early career income of political science and mid-career income of $120,606.
 Located in Santa Clara, California, this university is a good choice for students who blossom in an urban atmosphere.

 It's hard to beat Hartwick College if you wish to study Political Science & Government.
-Political science majors from Hartwick College receive an earnings boost of around 45.4% over the typical income of political science & government majors.
+Graduates of the Political Science program earn an average of $38,937 in their early career salary and $126,733 in their mid-career salary.
 Students who enjoy a more slow-paced life will appreciate Hartwick College's location in the small town of Oneonta, New York.

 Brown University is among your best bets if you're planning on studying Political Science & Government.
-Political science majors from Brown University earn a boost of around 39.4% above the typical income of political science & government graduates.
+Grads of the political science program state that they receive average early career income of political science and mid-career income of $108,345.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 Due to Brown's excellent student-to-faculty ratio of 7:1, there are plenty of possibilities for students to interact with their instructors.
 With a low price and fantastic education, Brown University is a great value, earning a position of #2 in Rhode Island.
 The scorecard provides a great overview of Brown University.